 We have lose-lose situation for key stakehlders.
 I’ve yet to factor the ingenious Indian minds who’ll be hard at work to figure how to ‘game it’.
 At the moment government think-tank is in a huddle to figure the program details.

-Ideally, the government should junk it right away, and offer to replace it with a more workable healthcare plan.
+Ideally, the government should junk the insurance program right away, and offer to replace it with a more workable healthcare plan.
 Unless, the government has other ideas.
 Like, this one: Use medical insurance as a pro-poor election stunt, with no intention of launching it in a hurry.
 Instead, announce early elections.
 If they win the next term, they get 5-year reprieve, and can do what they want at their pace and time.
 If they lose, they can sit in the opposition benches and harangue the new government for delay in launching it!